 To diagnose the source of your injury, your doctor will do a thorough exam.
 They may also request imaging tests, such as an X-ray or MRI, to diagnose the condition or rule out more serious injuries.

 Tennis elbow is traditionally treated with a combination of physical therapy, icing, over-the-counter anti-inflammatory medications, and rest.
 In some cases, a forearm brace is used to force the affected tendons to rest.
 Topical anti-inflammatory gels, topical cortisone gels, steroid injections, and a corticosteroid injections are also commonly used to treat this injury.

-Tennis elbow treatment is most often successful.
+This conservative treatment is most often successful.
 However, the most important element in traditional care is tendon rest.
 Depending on the severity of your condition is, you may need to rest your tendon for weeks to months.